 What is Secure Data Exchange?

-Secure Data Exchange is meant to solve a particular problem with file transfer in this day and age.
+Software Defined SDA is meant to solve a particular problem with file transfer in this day and age.
 In short, the number of ways that people send files to each other have multiplied from essentially two (email and FTP), to essentially infinite.
 You can upload files to cloud apps, transfer files between applications, synchronize files across enterprises, and more.
 There are so many pathways of data exchange that most manual and even automatic solutions can't monitor them all.

 Safe-T's Secure Data Exchange solution sits comprehensively between your organization and the internet.
 It allows companies to freely send data across its intranet, but filters files that cross over to remote applications, 3rd party vendors, and cloud storage.
 Administrators can now manage any data transfer, from any source and to any destination, while applying additional build-in tools that make life that much easier for your data protection officer.